kithmina-prasad/Bash-Sysnet-Tool/README.md

 -	Creating quick, automated scripts for block IPs, check health stats, or test connectivity.
 -	Automate repetitive diagnostic tasks.
 -	Managing central monitoring in Linux servers, especially in web servers, databases, or firewalls.

+## Contributing

+Contributions are welcome!
+If you’d like to improve the project, feel free to fork the repository, create a new branch, and submit a pull request.